-Christian L. Oberbeck-Mr. Oberbeck has over 35 years of experience in leveraged finance, from distressed debt to private equity, and has been involved in originating, structuring, negotiating, consummating, managing and monitoring investments in these businesses.
+Christian L. Oberbeck - Mr. Oberbeck has over 35 years of experience in leveraged finance, from distressed debt to private equity, and has been involved in originating, structuring, negotiating, consummating, managing and monitoring investments in these businesses.
 Mr. Oberbeck is the Managing Member of Saratoga Investment Advisors, LLC, the Company's investment adviser, and the Chairman of the Board and Chief Executive Officer of the Company.
 Mr. Oberbeck also served as President of the Company until February 2014.
 Mr. Oberbeck is also the Managing Partner of Saratoga Partners, a middle market private equity investment firm.
-Prior to assuming full management responsibility for Saratoga Partners in 2008, Mr. Oberbeck had co-managed Saratoga Partners since 1995.
+Prior to assuming full management responsibility for Saratoga Partners in 2008, Mr. Oberbeck had comanaged Saratoga Partners since 1995.
 Mr. Oberbeck joined Dillon Read and Saratoga Partners from Castle Harlan, Inc., a corporate buyout firm which he had joined at its founding in 1987 and was a Managing Director, leading successful investments in manufacturing and financial services companies.
 Prior to that, he worked in the Corporate Development Group of Arthur Young and in corporate finance at Blyth Eastman Paine Webber.
 Mr. Oberbeck has been a director of numerous middle market companies.
+Mr. Oberbeck graduated from Brown University in 1982 with a BS in Physics and a BA in Mathematics.
+In 1985, he earned an MBA from Columbia University.
 Mr. Oberbeck's qualifications as a director include his extensive experience in the investment and finance industry, as well as his intimate knowledge of the Company's operations, gained through his service as an executive officer.

-Michael J. Grisius-Mr. Grisius has over 28 years of experience in leveraged finance, investment management and financial services.
+Michael J. Grisius - Mr. Grisius has over 28 years of experience in leveraged finance, investment management and financial services.
 He has originated, structured, negotiated, consummated, managed and monitored numerous successful investments in mezzanine debt, private equity, senior debt, structured products and commercial real estate debt.
 Mr. Grisius is Chief Investment Officer and a Managing Director of Saratoga Investment Advisors, LLC, the Company's investment adviser, and was appointed President of the Company in February 2013.
 Mr. Grisius joined Saratoga Investment Advisors, LLC in July 2011.
 Prior to joining Saratoga Investment Advisors, Mr. Grisius served as Managing Director at Allied Capital Corporation, where he was an investment professional for 16 years.
 At Allied Capital Corporation, Mr. Grisius held several senior positions including co-head of Mezzanine Finance and member of its Management Committee and its Investment Committee.
 In 2008, Mr. Grisius was appointed co-chairman of the Allied Capital Corporation's Investment Committee.
 He also had responsibility for structuring and managing Unitranche Fund, LLC.
 During his tenure at Allied, Mr. Grisius built and led teams that made investments in subordinated debt, control equity and real estate mortgage debt.
 Mr. Grisius has served on the board of directors of numerous middle market companies.
 Prior to joining Allied Capital Corp., Mr. Grisius worked in leveraged finance at Chemical Bank from 1989 to 1992 and held senior accountant and consultant positions with KPMG LLP from 1985 to 1988.
 Mr. Grisius graduated with a BS from Georgetown University in 1985 and earned an MBA from Cornell University's Johnson Graduate School of Management in 1990.
 Mr. Grisius' qualifications as a director include his broad experience in leverage finance, investment management, private equity and financial services.